mariannefeng/marianne/README.md

 todo:

-- mobile friendly
-- seo
 - style post overview page
 - style individual post page
+- when you hover over an item on the portfolio page, the gif of the screen recording starts to play
+- make blog post images high res
+- add alt tags for images
+- do rss feed
+- mobile friendly
 - add posthog

-- do rss feed
+- seo
-- make blog post images high res
 - make speedpage insights faster

 done: